n1ghtdev/n1ghtdev.github.io/content/projects/Lafka.md

 featured: false
 ---

-Restaurant web application implemeneted with React and Headless Wordpress.
+Restaurant web application created with React and Headless Wordpress.
 WP backend powered with WooCommerce makes it easy to: add new products, check orders and payments.